Blog Post

 The key findings from our analysis shows:

-• For high-accuracy requirements, especially in critical applications such as legal or financial documents, GPT-4 Omni with Vision capabilities stand out.
+• For high-accuracy requirements, especially in critical applications such as medical, legal, or financial documents, GPT-4o with Vision capabilities stand out.
 It consistently delivers the highest accuracy across both structured and unstructured data scenarios.

-• Models using Vision techniques, such as GPT-4 Omni (Vision), offer a balance of high accuracy and reasonable speed, making them ideal for applications requiring fast and accurate data extraction.
+• Models with Vision capabilities, such as GPT-4o (Vision), offer a balance of high accuracy and reasonable speed, making them ideal for applications requiring fast and accurate data extraction.

-• Cost considerations are crucial when scaling to large volumes of documents.
-GPT-4 Omni (Vision) not only provides high accuracy but also proves to be the most cost-effective per 1,000 pages, especially in scenarios with complex unstructured data.
+• Cost considerations are crucial when scaling processing to large volumes of documents.
+GPT-4o (Vision) provides high accuracy and also proves to be the most cost-effective per 1,000 pages, especially in scenarios with complex unstructured data.

 Recommendations for Evaluating AI Models in Document Data Extraction

 • High-Accuracy Solutions.
-For solutions where accuracy is critical or visual elements are necessary, such as financial reporting or compliance, evaluate GPT-4 Omni with Vision capabilities.
+For solutions where accuracy is critical or visual elements must be evaluated, such as medical records, financial reporting or compliance, explore GPT-4o with Vision capabilities.
 Its superior performance in accuracy and cost-effectiveness justifies the investment.

 • Text-Based Extractions.
-For simpler, text-based document extractions where speed is a priority, consider models like GPT-3.5 Turbo using Markdown.
-It provides sufficient accuracy at a lower cost and faster processing time.
+For simple, text-based document extractions where speed is a priority, consider models like GPT-3.5 Turbo or Phi-3 Mini using Markdown.
+It provides sufficient accuracy at a low cost and faster processing times.

 Read more on AI Document Intelligence

 Thank you for taking the time to read this article.
-We are sharing our insights for ISVs and Digital Natives that enable document intelligence in their AI-powered solutions, based on real-world challenges we encounter.
+We are sharing our insights for ISVs and Startups that enable document intelligence in their AI-powered solutions, based on real-world challenges we encounter.
 We invite you to continue your learning through our additional insights in this series.

 Further Reading